animuslabs/boid-worker/README.md

 Note: this cannot be 127.0.0.1 or localhost as docker containers have no access to that.

-to build the container image do
+to build the container image and initialize the postgresql Database run the following command:

 ```sh